Apache Tomcat Content Pack

 event_source_product: apache_tomcat

-This setting will pull all logs in the - /opt/tomcat/updated/logs/* folder.
-If needed, only select access logs or Catalina logs.
+5. This setting will pull all logs in the /opt/tomcat/updated/logs/* folder.
+If needed, adjust the path to match your Tomcat installation.

 Configure a Client with Filebeat and Graylog Sidecar